Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 Cool off in the clear blue waters of Puerto Princesa's Honda Bay.
 This Palawan tourist spot has some of the most pristine beaches that are home to diverse marine life, numerous picturesque islands, and a hearty seafood spread.

 There are daily direct flights to Puerto Princesa from Manila.
-Alternatively, you can travel by sea but note that this route would take you over a day to get there.
+Alternatively, you can travel by sea, but note that this route would take you over a day to get there.
 Upon arrival, you can arrange for a local transfer to Honda Bay via tricycle, which will take an additional 30-minute journey.

 8. Kayangan Lake, Coron

 Also found in the southern tip of Luzon is Kayangan Lake in Coron, Palawan, one of the best summer destinations in Luzon.
-The emerald-like beauty of Coron's waters are famous all around the world.
+The emerald-like beauty of Coron's waters is famous all around the world.

-One of the top tourist spots included in Coron Palawan island-hopping tours is Kayangan Lake, locally known as "the blue lagoon."
+One of the top tourist spots included in Coron island-hopping tours is Kayangan Lake, locally known as "the blue lagoon."
 Hidden within marble-esque limestone formations, you'll find its crystal-clear waters truly inviting.

 7. Tubbataha Reef

 The diving site Tubbataha Reef is a UNESCO World Heritage Site and a part of the Ramsar List of Wetlands of International Importance.
-This hidden paradise in Luzon is regarded as one of the best diving spots in the Philippines serving as a sanctuary for marine biodiversity.
+This hidden paradise in Luzon is regarded as one of the best diving spots in the Philippines, serving as a sanctuary for marine biodiversity.
 Located at the center of the Sulu Sea, the Tubbataha Reef sits quietly in between the Visayan region and the island of Palawan.

-If you wish to see the immaculate beauty of this underwater world, it's best to join diving tours during the dry months of March to mid-June when the waters are more still.
-There are flights, buses, and ferries from Manila that can take you to Puerto Princesa in Palawan, which is approximately 594KM away.
+If you wish to see the immaculate beauty of this underwater world, it's best to join diving tours during the dry months of March to mid-June, when the waters are more still.
+There are flights and ferries from Manila that can take you to Puerto Princesa in Palawan, which is approximately 594 km away.

 From the Puerto Princesa wharf, you can book a liveaboard which will take you to Tubbataha Reef diving, about 10 hours away from the city.
-These liveaboards are available for pre-bookings and sail on a weekly basis.
+These liveaboards are available for pre-booking and sail on a weekly basis.

 As with any sanctuary, the Tubbataha Reef has strict diving protocols to follow.
 It's a small thing to do compared to the awe and jaw-dropping beauty that it will give you.